Specific Learning Disability

 - unusual and inconsistent spellings

-- reversals or transpositions of letters in words, or of numbers in figures, formulae and dates
+- reversals or transpositions of letters in words, or numbers in figures, formulae, dates and symbols (such as in mathematics or music)

 - omission of parts of words or sentences, or omission of auxiliary verbs, pronouns and prepositions

-- lack of proper order or demonstrated sequence in writing and mathematical calculations
+- lack of proper order or demonstrated sequence in writing, mathematical calculations or music notation.

 Students may also mispronounce or misread words and have difficulty acquiring new vocabulary or a new language.
 Their reading rate is generally slower than average, though not necessarily in all areas.